cudoventures/cudos-builders/tools-bash/launcher/readme.md

 **Launch sequence**: Execute these scripts only when all config files are ready.
 Follow the order below.
 - First execute <em>validate</em> to ensure that the connection to peers is fine
 - Second execute <em>launcher</em> to start the network
 - **[This script must be executed when the network has started producing blocks, in other words - when 2/3 of genesis validator are online.]** Third Execute <em>gravity</em> to deploy the smart contract and start the first orchestrator.
 The result of this execution will be a <em>gravity smart contract address</em> in the console.
-Get this <em>contract address</em> and orchestrator mnemonics from <em>./exports/orchs.mnemonics</em> and proceed with the readme [here](../constructor/docs/gravity.md)
+As mentioned this step starts only the first orchestrator.
+If you have more orchestrators you must use the constructor script (the one that was used to start the rest of the validators) to start them.
+You can find its readme [here](../constructor/docs/gravity.md).
+You will need the <em>contract address</em> and orchestrator mnemonics from <em>./exports/orchs.mnemonics</em> in the constructor script.

 **Validate**: It validates the connection from current machine to other machines defined in the topology and also checks for available space, software, etc.